 Now that we are fully awestruck at the performances of these incredible runners, let’s look at what is a good half marathon time for everyday runners.

-According to Running Level, a site that compiles and reports average finish times for different race distances based on age, sex, and ability, the average time for the half marathon across all ages and sexes is 1:50:15.
+According to our data set of average finish times for different race distances based on age, sex, and ability, the average time for the half marathon across all ages and sexes is 1:50:15.
 This takes into account runners of all abilities, so it is the true average half marathon finish time.

 Since the half marathon is 13.1 miles, this average half marathon time works out to 8:25 pace.